-And further down below them in turn and milling around the steps at the base of Camões’ pedestal are a troupe of students — slim, mostly bespectacled youths, in the region of 20 or 21, lads and lasses dressed up in black scholarly cloaks and brandishing musical instruments (an acoustic guitar, tambourines, a flute) preparatory to a street performance.
-I debate with myself, initially, on whether to stick around and watch or whether just to head off, because to be honest I’ve had enough of wandering about all day and now I’m tired and listless and ready for bed.
+And moving further down the monument towards ground level, and milling around the steps at the base of Camões’ pedestal are a troupe of students — slim, mostly bespectacled youths, in the region of 20 or 21 years of age, young men and women dressed up in black scholarly robes and brandishing musical instruments (an acoustic guitar, tambourines, a flute) preparatory to a street performance.
+Initially I conduct an internal debate with myself whether to to stick around and watch or just to head off to bed because to be honest I’ve had enough of wandering about all day and now I’m a little bit burned out and ready to sleep.

-Thing is though, the appearance of those six or seven students all kitted out in that dark, sombre regalia of theirs makes such an impression on me that it’s hard to pull myself away.
-They come across as so earnest, so self-assured and just so fucking aloof — the kind of attitude that seems to have gone out of fashion amongst most young people in the rest of the world and been long since replaced by cynicism, irony, and mumbling insecurity as a more authentic mode of being in the world.
-Maybe I’m reading too much into it, but the whole scene feels like a throwback to earlier and less complicated times, back to when being a university student was synonymous with being a scholar, when it served to single you out as a member of a social and intellectual elite.
-Even in places like Oxford or Cambridge nowadays they’re generally savvy enough to have toned it down a bit — the Bullingdon club and other species of elitist depravity notwithstanding.
-I walk away from the square during their preparation and when I return just a few minutes later, the performance has already started; their lilting voices lift up to the night sky as they sway together in gentle, mild-hearted unison, singing some kind of old folk song.
-The girls are lean, petite and flat chested with pointed, delicate looking features and that wispy, frizzy raven black hair that calls to mind the warmer shores of North Africa out across the sea.
-I stand and listen for a few minutes — not long enough though to feel personally awkward about not throwing down any spare change in the guitar case which they’ve laid down for the purpose — and decide to finally go back to the hostel and try and get some sleep.
+Thing is though, the appearance of those six or seven students all kitted out in that sombre regalia of theirs makes such an impression that it’s hard to pull myself away.
+They come across so earnest and self-assured and just so fucking aloof, with the kind of sincerty that seems to have gone out of fashion amongst most students in Britain or America, to be long since replaced by cynicism, and irony as a more authentic mode of being in the world.
+I walk away from the square during the preparation and when I return just a few minutes later, the performance has already started.
+The students’ lilting voices lift up to the night sky as they sway together in gentle, mild-hearted unison.
+They seem to be singing some kind of old folk song.
+The girls are lean and flat chested with delicate pointed features and frizzy, wispy raven black or dark brown hair that brings to mind the warmer shores of North Africa across the sea.
+I stand and listen for a few minutes — but not long enough to feel personally awkward about not throwing down any spare change in the guitar case that gapes below their feet — and decide to finally go back to the hostel and try and get some sleep.

-The students at Coimbra — the old university town where I was to spend the following two days attending a conference on the materialities of literature — are well known for their custom of flitting about everywhere in black academic robes.
-I’ve read people say that it’s reminiscent of Harry Potter, although since I’ve never seen the films or read any of the books it’s not really much of a cultural touchstone to me — but that is what everyone says.
-I got talking to some of the local organisers during the lunch break on the second day of the conference and asked why it was that the students on campus were so fond of wrapping themselves up in those black cloaks and looking so conspicuously like overgrown bats.
-One of them explained to me that far from being part of some centuries old, unbroken tradition the practice actually dates back to Salazar and Portuguese fascism, to a desire for unity and conformity via homogeneity of dress.
-Well the fascist part certainly seemed to ring true to me
+The students at Coimbra — the old university town where I was to spend the following two days attending a conference — are well known for their custom of flitting around everywhere in their black academic robes.
+I’ve read people who say that it’s reminiscent of Harry Potter, although since I’ve never seen the films or read any of the books it’s not really much of a cultural touchstone to me — but that is what everyone says.
+I got talking to some of the local organisers during the lunch break on the second day of the conference and asked why it was that the students on campus were so fond of making themselves look so conspicious like overgrown bats.
+One of them explained to me that far from being part of some centuries old tradition the practice actually dates back to Salazar and Portuguese fascism, to a desire for unity and conformity via homogeneity of dress.
+Well the fascist part certainly rang true at least.

 To save money with my department, I’ve opted to stay in a 10 bed dorm in the Rossio station Youth Hostel.
-Needless to say I’m not really looking forward to sharing my sleeping quarters with 10 other strangers (in the event though most of the beds that night remain unoccupied).
+Needless to say I’m not really looking forward to sharing my sleeping quarters with 10 other strangers (although in the event most of the beds that night remain unoccupied).
 I enter the hostel.
-There are those same pretty Korean girls lounging around in the atrium in their pyjamas that I’d seen earlier on when I‘d gone out to forage for some food.
-It seems they’ve been there all evening, chatting and giggling with each other, and tapping away at their phones in their pink childish nightwear.
+There are those pretty pyjama clad Korean girls lounging around in the atrium, the same ones that I’d seen earlier on when I‘d gone out to forage for food.
+It seems they’ve been there all evening, chatting and giggling with each other or tapping away at their phones in their childish pink nightwear.
 I head up to my room.
-It looks like there’s already someone in their bunk trying to sleep, covers pulled up over their face; it’s not that late, only about half 10.
-As I enter the dorm, a thin, weedy male voice, with a European accent that I can’t quite place but which I provisionally put down as French, emanates from the bunk in question, and tells me that it’s OK he’s not sleeping, I’m not disturbing him and I can go about my business without creeping about.
-I thank him for his tolerance as I go to change into my pyjamas and clean my teeth in the adjoining bathroom.
+It looks like there’s already someone in their bunk trying to sleep, covers pulled up over their face, even though it’s not that late, only about half 10.
+As I enter the dorm, a thin, weedy male voice, with a European accent that I can’t quite place but which I provisionally mark down as being French, emanates from the bunk in question.
+The voice informs me that its bearer is not sleeping, I’m not disturbing him and I can go about my business without creeping about, I’m paraphrasing slightly here.
+I thank him for his tolerance as I go off to the adjoining bathroom to change into my pyjamas and clean my teeth.
 His voice sounds troubled, I guessing he can’t get to sleep.